Echooooo-zhn/Copyright-Protection-and-Accountability-of-Generative-AI-Attack-Watermarking-and-Attribution/README.md

-# Copyright_Protection_of_Image_GANs_Attack-Watermarks-Attribution
+# Copyright Protection and Accountability of Generative AI Attack, Watermarking, and Attribution
-Source project code of Copyright Protection of Image Generative Adversarial Networks: Attack, Watermarks, and Attribution
+Project source code of Copyright Protection and Accountability of Generative AI Attack, Watermarking, and Attribution